Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

 SLB’s Market Performance

-SLB stock saw a decrease of 2.74% in the past week, with a monthly decline of -8.48% and a quarterly a decrease of -8.97%.
-The volatility ratio for the week is 3.45%, and the volatility levels for the last 30 days are 3.67% for Schlumberger Limited (SLB).
-The simple moving average for the last 20 days is -1.92% for SLB stock, with a simple moving average of 6.49% for the last 200 days.
+SLB’s stock has seen a 10.16% increase for the week, with a -11.21% drop in the past month and a -7.20% fall in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 3.55% for Schlumberger Limited The simple moving average for the last 20 days is 0.17% for SLB stock, with a simple moving average of 7.30% for the last 200 days.

 Analysts’ Opinion of SLB